 - Put a jar out at your office if it’s a public place, or ask permission to put one in the office at your school or church.
 Spare change is still $ toward your donation totals.

 - Easiest way: Ask people to give online directly through your fundraising page and provide them with that link.

 - Medium effort: You can accept flat rate pledges paid at the time of solicitation by check or cash in marked envelopes.

 - Most complicated: If your donor really wants to pledge per run you complete, you will have to follow up with them after the event to facilitate payment, or get them to give money in advance as you promise to do a certain number of runs.
 AKA – if you believe you will do 10 runs and they pledge $5 per run, collect $50 and promise to complete those runs, then update your fundraising page after the event with your proof of completion so they will know you’ve done what you said you’d do.
 You can use tools through your fundraising page to contact your donors as well.
 The more money you have turned in on the day of the event the easier your life (and ours) will be.
 Collecting after the fact can be difficult if you don’t prepare properly and keep track of cash donations, and obviously that effects the total we will raise.

-- Participants must complete, sign and date the appropriate info sheets and waivers as part of the registration process, either online or in Ridge_A_Thon_Registration_PKT_2017.
-If done online a waiver will need to be signed on the day of the event at the time of check in/registration.
+- Participants must complete, sign and date the appropriate info sheets and waivers as part of the registration process, either online or in Ridge_A_Thon_Registration_PKT_2018.
+If completed online, a printed TSV waiver will need to be signed on the day of the event at the time of initial check in/registration.

 - Participants are responsible for their own lift tickets/passes.